typed-ember/glint/docs/overview.md

 ## Glint Language Server

 The Glint language server implements the standardized [Language Server Protocol], allowing it to be easily incorporated into a variety of editors.
-The server enables Glimmer templates to participate in your editor's rich IED features.
+The server enables Glimmer templates to participate in your editor's rich IDE features.

 ![Showing type information and documentation in templates on hover.](https://user-images.githubusercontent.com/108688/111069238-6eada280-84cc-11eb-9abb-c2d3af5e8976.png)